solsson/knative-training/README.md

 alias kcurl="curl --connect-to :80:$(minikube ip):32380"
 ```

-With this alias and nothing deployed we expect a 404 using any hostname, `kcurl -vf nonexistent.example.com`.
+With this alias and nothing deployed we expect a 404 using any hostname, `kcurl -vf nonexistent.example.com`,
+assuming our cluser uses the [default hostname](https://github.com/knative/docs/blob/master/serving/using-a-custom-domain.md).

 ## The basic Serving example